If you are already familiar with ITAD services and you’re interested in a quote, contact us here for a free assessment.

 Disposition and recycling

-Once IT assets have been removed, data destroyed, tagged for remarketing and transported for processing, the IT assets without value must be disposed of.
+Once IT assets have been removed, data destroyed, tagged for remarketing and transported for processing, you are ready to dispose of IT assets without value.

-It’s well established that consumers prefer working with greener corporations; there is value in ITAD services that can responsibly dispose of assets in a safe manner.
+It’s well established that if you are a green corporation, you will do better with consumers; there is value in ITAD services that can responsibly dispose of assets in a safe manner.

 This is one of the primary purposes of the industry.
 E-waste isn’t going away any time soon, so look for an E-Stewards or R2 certified vendor to avoid contributing further to the problem; at the end of the day, you’ll have a perk your customers can brag about.

 Reporting and certification

 The aforementioned elements comprise the majority of ITAD services.
 However, everyone sleeps better at night with accountability, audibility, and comprehensive reporting.

 Before you get into bed with an ITAD company, verify.
 Ask and verify if they’re capable of compliance with all of your organization’s sundry policies and regulations.